NilsNiggemann/GreenFunctionMonteCarlo.jl/docs/src/Example_transverseFieldIsing.md

 ## Running the Simulation

 We now proceed to solve the Hamiltonian.
 It is instructive to consider a single walker first.
 As a guiding wavefunction, we use the simplest one, an equal weight superposition of all configurations $\psi(x) =1$.
+!!! note
+    Observers store simulation data.
+You can also initialize an Observer by passing a file name, i.e. `ConfigObserver(filename,startConfig, NSteps, NWalkers)` which will store everything in the file in HDF5 format by using memory mapping.
+Note that if this file is deleted when the Observer is used (i.e. in the simulation), julia will crash.

 ```@example TFI
 NSteps = 500  # Number of Monte Carlo steps